Barcelona El Prat Airport (BCN)

 Meet one of the Busiest Airports on the Mediterranean Coast

 In any case, Barcelona Airport is located in the city’s southwest, within an approximately 15 km/9.3-mile distance from Barcelona’s city center.
 It welcomes millions of passengers annually, hosting the majority of international and domestic airlines.
 It has two terminals and three runways, offers a variety of services and facilities, and is adequately connected to Barcelona’s city center.
-All in all, Josep Tarradellas Barcelona-El Prat Airport is the perfect place to start your journey to the beautiful Catalonian city.
+All in all, Josep Tarradellas Barcelona-El Prat Airport is the perfect place to start your journey to the beautiful Catalan city.

 Transportation